 Through cleanliness, dispassion towards own body is developed and that dispassion extends towards the intimacy of other bodies.– Yoga Sutra 2.40

-By practicing cleanliness, one develops aversion towards his own body.
-As a result, it stops the inclinations to the intimacy of other bodies.
+By practicing cleanliness, one develops an aversion towards his own body.
+As a result, it stops the inclinations of intimacy towards other bodies.
 In other words, it gives the power to overcome the sexual urge towards the other bodies.
 This is possible only when the body consciousness is not there.
-When it is lost by purification of body and mind.
-Then the Yogi does not think himself as the body.
+When it is lost by purification of body and mind, the Yogi does not think of himself as the body.

 sattva-śuddhiḥ saumanasya-ikāgry-endriyajaya-ātmadarśana yogyatvāni ca

-In this verse, Patanjali gives a list of benefits of Saucha.
+In this verse, Patanjali gives a list of the benefits of Saucha.
+Let me explain.

 By purification, there arises purified Sattva.
 Sattva is one of three Gunas.
-Guna is trait or idiosyncrasy.
+Guna is a trait.
+It is an idiosyncrasy.
 The three Gunas are Sattva, Rajas, and Tamas.
-In Sattva, the subtle qualities of harmony, cheerful, and goodness are dominant.
+In Sattva, the subtle qualities of harmony, cheerfulness, and goodness are dominant.
 It does not mean the absence of other traits like Rajas and Tamas.
 In Rajas, power, passion, and activity are dominant.
 In Tamas, inaction, inertia, and darkness prevail.

 By purification, Sattva is purified.
-It is Sattva is not only dominant, but also there is absence of other qualities.
-Purification generates calmness that results in cheerfulness.
+Purification not only makes Sattva dominant but also removes the presence of other qualities.
+As a result, it generates calmness that results in cheerfulness.

 Concentration or focus is the other benefit of purification.
-Mind is free from anger, lust, and the like.
+The mind is free from anger, lust, and the like.
 Hence distraction is avoided and Concentration is gained.

-With concentration, the Yogi becomes capable of mastering sensual organs.
-As a result, there is nothing on his way to stop attaining self-realization.
+With concentration, the Yogi gets mastery over sensual organs.
+Hence, there is nothing on his way to stop attaining self-realization.

 Saucha in Darshana Upanishad

-According to Darshana Upanishad, external cleanliness is getting rid of the impurities of body; whereas the internal cleanliness is getting rid of impurities of mind through meditation.
+According to Darshana Upanishad, external cleanliness is getting rid of the impurities of the body; whereas internal cleanliness is getting rid of impurities of the mind through meditation.

-A dullard enjoys the external purity and ignores the purity of internal awareness.
+A dullard enjoys external purity and ignores the purity of internal awareness.